The Symptoms and Causes of Food Poisoning Every Parent Should Know

 If you notice that your child is acting differently, it’s time to call the pediatrician.
 More serious food poisoning symptoms can include severe dehydration, confusion, bloody diarrhea and a high fever that won’t break.

 It’s not always bad produce or undercooked chicken that causes illness.
-These surprising foods can give you food poisoning, too.

 How long does it take to get food poisoning?